-“They don’t discriminate — they affect people of all ages and body types and can occur anywhere, including the face,” says Dr. Ng.
+“They don’t discriminate — they affect people of all ages and body types and can occur anywhere, including the face,” says dermatologist Pamela Ng, MD.

-Another possible treatment is freezing, which will cause the tag to fall off after about 10-14 days, she says.
+- Freezing, which will cause the tag to fall off after about 10-14 days, she says.
 However, freezing can cause greater inflammation to the surrounding skin.

-A third option is to perform electrodessication, which is a surgical method of drying out tissue by touching it with a needle-like electrode that passes electric current into the tissue.
+- Electrodessication, which is a surgical method of drying out tissue by touching it with a needle-like electrode that passes electric current into the tissue.

 One thing to keep in mind, Dr. Ng says, is that skin tag removal is considered “cosmetic” by most insurance companies and usually is not covered.

 Skin cysts: When in doubt, have them checked out